eejlny/SGRACEx1/README.md

 torch_scatter 2.1.2
 torch_sparse 0.6.18

-After connection your to FPGA board running PYNQ you can install them running these commands in the FPGA board:
+After connection your to FPGA board running PYNQ and with internet available you can install them running these commands in the FPGA board:

 pip install torch==1.12.1